vvvv/The-Gray-Book/en/introduction/vl/lo_2_dataflow.md

 # Data Flow

 Data flow in a prototyping environment is about playing with data.
 For that you place some nodes that offer a promising functionality on your patch which is our name for the canvas.
-After that you connect the node's data hubs (also known as pins).
+After that you connect the node's data hubs \(also known as pins\).
 By that you let data flow.
 Together with the promising nodes this makes up your program.

 In the beginning after placing some nodes you'll encounter a whole lot of possible connections you can make.
 The connections are called links, since they link data source and data sinks.
 A node e.g. has inputs for the needed data.
 Inputs on a node thus are data sinks.
 Outputs of a node offer the data computed by the node to be used somewhere else.
 Outputs of a node thus are data sources.

 Typically you'll be helped by the programming environment to know which links will make any sense.
-Throughout the system a data source can only be connected to a data sink (and vice versa).
+Throughout the system a data source can only be connected to a data sink \(and vice versa\).
 All data hubs also have a currently associated data type.
 That is: the system knows which data to expect.
 This will help you to some degree to prevent some errors which would be hard to find otherwise.

 Programming may feel like playing.
 You are in the middle of creating something!
-To help you within the process of creating, you may force a connection with CTRL-Click, even if the system currently thinks it doesn't make sense.
+To help you within the process of creating, you may force a connection with SPACE-Click, even if the system currently thinks it doesn't make sense.
 It may make sense a few clicks later after disconnecting another link!

 For more on patching experience and work flow see "The Development Environment".